MousaZeidBaker/resume/index.md

 Solutions Architect for a music streaming service where users are provided with uniquely personalized playlists with help of machine learning.
-Worked with designing and implementing new real-time recommendation services, in addition to the non-real-time service, in order to get even better recommendations.
+Worked with designing and implementing new real-time recommendation service, in addition to the non-real-time service, in order to get even better recommendations.
 Replaced legacy solutions with microservice-oriented solutions.
+Collaborated across teams to advise, support, and review architectural design, technical solutions and technology stack.
+Introduced Trunk-based development.
 Dockerized services and deployed containers into Kubernetes clusters in different regions.
-Introduced Trunk-based development and continued to work with deploying services to new regions with the plan to eventually run our service globally.
+Continued to work with deploying services to new regions with the plan to eventually run our service globally.

 `Nov 2019-Nov 2020` __Moodagent__
 Infrastructure Engineer